Eryk-Mozdzen/minisumo-sneak100/README.md

 </p>

 ### In progress:
+- fight algorithm
-- connect wires for motors
+- connect wires for sensors

 ### To do:
-- connect wires for sensors
 - assembly more proximity sensors
-- fight algorithm
 - shape blade
 - develop spring for blade
 - add lead weight